1916 Mansfield by-election

 The 1916 Mansfield by-election was held on 20 September 1916.
 The by-election was held due to the death of the incumbent Liberal MP, Arthur Markham.
 It was won by the Liberal candidate Charles Seely.

 Vacancy

 The by-election was held due to the death of the incumbent Liberal MP, Arthur Markham.

+Result

+The seat was held for the Liberals.